Engaging on open data in the 2018 BBC Digital Cities WeekInnovation

 The Eco Road Warriors won with their Eco routes project which takes the idea to nudge drivers in Bristol to produce fewer emissions with their cars on day-to-day journeys.
 Judges were impressed by the amount of work that was able to be achieved over the 2 days.
 The team modelled likely emissions per vehicle per road segment for every road in the city (taking into account traffic lights, hills and zebra crossings) which was incorporated into a prototype route planner web application which demonstrated an average drop in emissions of 22% per journey, in exchange for a modest increase in journey time.

-Team members included Frank Kelly, Ercan Ezin, Alexander Frenzel, Michelle Ho and Fanqi (Freddie).
+Team members included Frank Kelly, Ercan Ezin, Alexander Frenzel, Michelle Ho, Fanqi (Freddie) and Stanley Yip.
 Frank Kelly was awarded the team’s first prize of a trip to London with lunch, with scheduled networking and mentoring sessions.